duckduckgo/iOS/styleguide/STYLEGUIDE.md

 We use [unified logging system](https://developer.apple.com/documentation/os/logging) to capture log messages.
 To send a message to the logging system, call the `os_log` function.
 Please use debug log level to protect users' privacy.

+### Assertions and fatal errors

+We use fatal errors when the app reaches a state that shouldn't happen in a release build and isn't handled, for example, if we fail to instantiate a view controller from a storyboard.

+We use assert() and assertionFailure() also for when something happens that shouldn't, but when the resulting app state is explicitly handled and is recoverable.

 ### Unit test names

 * We use the when then convention for test: